-The MIT Program in Polymer Science and Technology (PPST) was founded in 1986, in recognition of the belief that leaders in the polymer community require a thorough appreciation of the chemistry and physics of macromolecules and biopolymers, engineering structure/property/processing relations, and the wide variety of mathematical concepts and experimental techniques that support the development of these areas of intellectual activity.
+The MIT Program in Polymers and Soft Matter (PPSM), originally founded in 1986 as the Program in Polymer Science and Technology (PPST) then renamed in 2014, was created in recognition of the belief that leaders in the polymer community require a thorough appreciation of the chemistry and physics of macromolecules and biopolymers, engineering structure/property/processing relations, and the wide variety of mathematical concepts and experimental techniques that support the development of these areas of intellectual activity.

 Polymer research activities at MIT originated in the 1920’s and the 1930’s as faculty members of the traditional academic departments directed their attention to the exciting advances in polymer technology which were occurring in industry during that period of time.
 Based on these research interests and complimentary teaching activities, various departments have developed and continue to maintain strong educational programs in polymers which provide a disciplinary view of the field.

-The Program in Polymer Science and Technology represents a complementary interdepartmental program whose educational and research missions cut across departmental boundaries.
+The Program in Polymers and Soft Matter represents a complementary interdepartmental program whose educational and research missions cut across departmental boundaries.

-PPST is administered by the faculty of five participating departments in MIT’s School of Science and School of Engineering where research and education in polymer science and technology is prominent.
-These five home departments for PPST students are: Biological Engineering, Materials Science and Engineering, Chemical Engineering, Chemistry, and Mechanical Engineering.
-Admission to the Program is achieved via successful application to one of the participating departments, noting interest in PPST.
-PPST does not admit students to MIT.
+PPSM is administered by the faculty of five participating departments in MIT’s School of Science and School of Engineering where research and education in polymer science and technology is prominent.
+These five home departments for PPSM students are: Biological Engineering, Materials Science and Engineering, Chemical Engineering, Chemistry, and Mechanical Engineering.
+Admission to the Program is achieved via successful application to one of the participating departments, noting interest in PPSM.
+PPSM does not admit students to MIT.

-The Polymer Seminar Series run by PPST brings invited speakers from industry and academia into contact with the MIT community, as well as offering research updates by MIT faculty and students.
-PPST provides a focal point for all polymer related activities at the Institute.
+The Polymer Seminar Series run by PPSM brings invited speakers from industry and academia into contact with the MIT community, as well as offering research updates by MIT faculty and students.
+PPSM provides a focal point for all polymer related activities at the Institute.